Just My Way

 I sighed.
 Yes, Dominique could be like this.
 She took this cue sometimes from her older sister, Victoire.
-Victoire had a habit of over-blowing things…and Dom had apparently picked up on that at some point in her life.
+Victoire had a habit of overblowing things…and Dom apparently had picked that up at some point in her life.

-She stopped in front of me and glanced up coyly.
+She stopped in front of me and glanced up coyly, a motion she could pull off well despite being not much shorter than me.
 Dom even batted her eyelashes, something that I usually found cute.
 "Why don't we plan a little date?
 Just the two of us.
 What do you say?"
 She batted her eyelashes again…

 …I backed away.
-Something inside of me told me to finally stop.
+Something inside me told me finally to stop.
 It told me that there was a reason I had been spending less and less time with her.
 It told me that there was a reason I was becoming more immune to her ways.

 When I did realize this, my mouth popped open slightly and I gaped at nothing in particular.
-This was not the reaction for which she'd hoped, but she took it the wrong way.
+This was not the reaction for which she'd hoped, and she took it the wrong way.